 First off, let’s address the fact that Curtis found their secret base way too easily.
 It brings to question how good their security is and what they’re going to do with the campaign office.
 It has to stay relevant to Star City or it will have random people walking into it out of curiosity or a place to stay the night.
 Now onto Curtis and his experience with Team Arrow.
 Results wise he did a good job.
 He was helpful and wanted to do everything he could to get Felicity, Mama Smoak, and Thea out of Palmer Tech alive.
 He hacked into a bee and guided them and when presented with a bee of him own he did a crazy flight in his mad dash to escape.
 All the kudos and points for that.
 Here comes the part that I didn’t like about Curtis in the lair.
 Curtis was too bubbly and made it seem like he was letting the cool factor of what he was seeing, cloud what he had to or the severity of the situation.
 He was that season 1 character trope where saving the world seems like the best idea ever before tragedy strikes and they see the magnitude of the job they’ve taken on.
 Oliver, Diggle, Laurel, and Quentin could all see that he was in this part of his heroes journey.
 Honestly I’m not sure if they need someone like that right now.

 By no means do I think Curtis will join the Team permanently.
 He learned quickly, after Oliver’s tongue lashing, that this was not a time to swoon at all the technology around him.
 This is life and death, and Curtis is not ready for it.
 Sure he can get his stuff together to pull off a rescue mission, but this is not what he wants in life.
 When he got home to his husband you could see it in his face.
 That man right there was the most important thing to him.
 Their relationship is more valuable than whatever he can do with Team Arrow.
 Will he help out if they ask him?
 Yes, because he’s a helpful person.
 Will he want to join Team Arrow?
-No. He knows what’s important and has realised that he is not committed enough to take on such a burden, because let’s be honest, being a hero is one.
+No. He knows what’s important and has realized that he is not committed enough to take on such a burden, because let’s be honest, being a hero is one.

 We got to see a side of Laurel that we’re not often treated to, and she was the voice of reason here.
 What did you think of Laurel in this episode and her friendship with Oliver?